 Late-term abortion case on appeal

-From Americans United for Life comes this news that Arizona officials are appealing a lower court decision striking down the state’s law limiting abortions after the fifth month of pregnancy.
+In other Supreme Court news, Americans United for Life is reporting that Arizona officials are appealing a lower court decision striking down the state’s law limiting abortions after the fifth month of pregnancy.
 According to AUL, “Arizona’s defense relies directly on the Supreme Court’s 2007 decision in Gonzales v.
 Carhart, which upheld the federal partial birth abortion ban act.
 In that case, the Supreme Court expressed concern with late-term abortions and their impact on the unborn child and women’s health.”